Haematology

 Follow up

-It will take at least two weeks to establish all of the information required to make a treatment plan.
+It will take at least two weeks to establish all of the information required to make a treatment plan and a clinic appointment will be made to discuss these.
+If you have any further questions please contact the haematology nurse specialist.

 Patient experience